Review of the Final Audio A4000

 Fit and comfort of the Final Audio A4000 in-ear earphones (Image: Vitor Valeri / Hi-Fi Hub)

 The cable, although simple, has good flexibility, is lightweight, and does not tangle easily.
-I can coil it without difficulty and did not notice its weight interfering when worn over the ear—something that can happen depending on the material used.
+I can coil it without difficulty, and I did not notice its weight interfering when resting behind the ear, which can occur depending on the material used.

-There is a pair of cable hooks to help guide the cable behind the ear.
-I did not feel the need to use this accessory, although it does show the company’s attention to user comfort.
+There is a pair of hooks to “dress” the cable on the section that passes behind the ear.
+I did not feel the need to use this accessory, although it demonstrates the company’s attention to user comfort.

 Pair of hooks included with the Final Audio A4000 (Image: Vitor Valeri / Hi-Fi Hub)

-The A4000 uses a 2-pin connector instead of MMCX, which has been adopted in several Final Audio models.
-However, this is a proprietary connector, and I was unable to use third-party cables—only the one provided by the manufacturer.
+A 2-pin connector was used in the A4000 instead of the MMCX connector adopted in several Final Audio models.
+However, this is a proprietary connector, and I was unable to use third-party cables, only the one manufactured by Final Audio itself.

-I noticed that even though standard 2-pin connectors have a similar structure, the traditional type has a bulkier plastic housing and longer pins than the connector used by Final Audio.
-As a result, I could not insert the connector at all.
+I noticed that even though 2-pin connectors generally have a similar structure, the traditional connector has a larger plastic housing and longer pins than the one used by Final Audio.
+Consequently, I was not able to fit even the initial portion of the connector.

 Proprietary 2-pin connectors and fit of the Final Audio A4000 in-ear monitor (IEM) earphones.